-See "Printing System Reports" in Chapter 3 for more information about the print procedure using the system console and the SMDR port.
+See "Printing System Reports" in Chapter 3 of System Programming for more information about the print procedure using the system console and the SMDR port.

 PC Port Output

 See "Printing Reports" for more information about the print procedure using SPM and the PC port.